Musica

 We don't want Musica to fold.
 Please think of us when you do have a special event, we would be so grateful.
 Keep safe!

-Our last performance of the Musica String Ensemble, April 14,
+Our last performance of the Musica String Ensemble, April 14, 2019, the 19th Duke Alumni Brunch at Duke University.

 Due to the inclement weather, we had a smaller group indoors.